Submit a special issue proposal

 Step five: Submitting full manuscripts for plagiarism check

 All contributions in Nordicom’s publications are submitted to Similarity Check – a Crossref service utilising iThenticate text comparison software.
 This is done before the peer-review process.
-We thereby ask that when you receive full manuscripts, you send them to Nordicom’s managing editor, who will submit them to the service and return them to you with the iThenticate reports.
+We thereby ask that when you receive full manuscripts, you send them to your editor at Nordicom, who will submit them to the service and return them to you with the iThenticate reports, highlighting any potential issues.

 Step six: Peer review